 Weight: 415g (body only, with battery and memory card)

-Inside, the D3500 has a 24.2-megapixel APS-C sensor.
-It might be a beginner-level camera, but that’s just about as high as APS-C cameras to.
+Inside, the D3500 has a 24.2-megapixel APS-C 'DX' sensor.
+It might be a beginner-level camera, but that’s as high as most APS-C cameras go, even today.
 It also has an unusually good 5fps continuous shooting speed, where most rivals in this price bracket can only manage 3fps.
+Mirrorless cameras can generally shoot a little faster, but cost a little more too.

-Nikon says it’s upgraded its sensor and EXPEED image processing system to give improved speed, detail and colours.
+Nikon says it’s upgraded its sensor and EXPEED image processing system over the previous D3400 to give improved speed, detail and colours.
 It’s also uprated the battery life, quoting a pretty amazing 1,550 shots on a single charge – that’s four or five times more shots than you’d expect to get from a mirrorless camera.
+This is a key point; if you're out all day shooting, the average mirrorless camera could pack up by lunchtime unless you have spare batteries or a power bank, but the D3500 could keep going into the evening.

 The D3500 does shoot raw files, as you’d expect, but these are 12-bit only, rather than the 14-bit raw files captured by models further up the Nikon range.
 Will you notice the difference?
 Probably not, as even a 12-bit raw gives a much wider tone and colour range than regular JPEGs, and for the users this camera is aimed at, the differences are likely to be academic.